-The permanent exhibition in the Kiek in de Kök tower is aimed to give the visitor an overview about the birth of the town, the history of its fortifications and main military campaigns and sieges from the 13th to the 18th century.
+The permanent exhibition in the Kiek in de Kök tower is giving overview about the birth of the town, the history of its fortifications and military campaigns and sieges from the 13th to the 18th century.

 The ground floor and the first floor of the tower, historically used respectively as the storage space and the lower defence floor, are nowadays used mainly for temporary exhibitions, special events, and concerts.

 Visitors start from the first floor and it is up to them, whether they wish to descend down to the ground floor to see a temporary exhibition on display over there or just to see the layout of that room.

 Heading up from the first floor to the second, a visitor can opt whether to use the modern staircase or the original winding stone staircase for more authentic experience.
 The original stone staircase passes by an ancient privy facility called ‘dansker’, while the modern staircase landing has an access to the wall-walk leading to the adjacent Neitsitorn tower.
 The wall-walk with a picturesque view to the Old Town is open during the summer season and accessible for visitors who have also purchased a ticket to the Neitsitorn tower.

 The second floor is where the permanent exhibition starts.

 Historians believe that the predecessor of the stronghold on Toompea Hill, was the Iru hill fort, abandoned around the turn of the 10th and 11th centuries.
 The model of the Iru fort is right in the beginning of the exhibition on the second floor.